Romea/romea-core-localisation-gps/README.md

 ## **Authors**

-The Romea Core Localization library, written by **Jean Laneurit**, was developed suring ANR Baudet Rob 2 project.
+The Romea Core Localization GPS library, written by **Jean Laneurit**, was developed during ANR Baudet Rob 2 project.
 Several individuals contributed scientifically to the development of this library:

 **Jean Laneurit**
 **Christophe Debain**